Bealby/grandpas-pocket-watch-shop/README.md

 - Ensure all ´Static' and 'Media' files are uploaded in 'Amazon Web Services S3'.

-- Access Website in Heroku by clicking on 'Open app' and complete details and ensure you are a 'Varified' and 'Primary'.
+- Access Website in Heroku by clicking on 'Open app' and complete details and ensure you are have 'Verified' and 'Primary' user checked.

-- When deploying to Heroku it is importent to update the `STRIPE_WH_SECRET` key for Heroku deployment.
+- When deploying to Heroku it is important to update the `STRIPE_WH_SECRET` key for Heroku deployment.
-  As explained in earlier istructions create a new path for the Strip Webhook Handler with the
+  As explained in earlier instructions create a new path for the Strip Webhook Handler with the
-  Heroku link.
+  Heroku Website link.

 ### Step-4
 ### Email